Terracotta Wall Art

 • Micro-reliefs diffuse light rather than simply reflect it

-• The textured surface breaks the monotony of flat contemporary walls
+• The textured surface breaks the monotony of contemporary flat walls

 FAQ: Terracotta Wall Art

-Can terracotta wall art influence thermal perception in a cold room?
+Can terracotta wall panels influence thermal perception in a cold room?